Aditya-Kumar-33/NPP_ASSIGNMENT/README.md

     CUDA Toolkit: The sample requires the NVIDIA CUDA Toolkit to be installed.
 Ensure that your system has a compatible NVIDIA GPU.
     NPP Library: The NPP library is part of the CUDA Toolkit and provides optimized functions for image processing.
     C++ Compiler: A C++ compiler supporting C++11 or later.

+GPU Requirements

+The Laplace filter is computed on the GPU, so make sure your system has a compatible NVIDIA GPU with sufficient resources (memory, compute capability).
+Output

+The output of the program will display the image with the Laplace filter applied.
+The filtered image will highlight areas with significant intensity changes (edges).